119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Proper Disposal of Dangerous Materials

 Junk cars contain toxic materials, so it’s very important to handle them carefully.
 These include engine oil, coolant, brake fluid, transmission fluid, airbag chemicals, and lead-acid batteries.
 If these materials leak into the ground or water, they can cause serious pollution.
-Professional Auto Wreckers follow strict safety rules to remove, store, and recycle these parts.
+Professional Auto Wreckers follow strict safety rules to remove, store, and recycle these materials.

 Canada has strict regulations on the disposal of hazardous waste.
 Certified recyclers know these rules and follow them step by step.
 On the other hand, illegal or unlicensed scrap dealers often avoid this process.
 They may throw these dangerous items in regular trash or dump them on land, which is harmful and illegal.
 If your vehicle is linked to an environmental violation, you might also face fines or legal action, even if you had no idea what happened.
 This is another reason why using a licensed company is the best choice.